ibm-cloud-docs/cloud-infrastructure/image-migration-diy.md

     * [Linux plugin](https://d3gcli72yxqn2z.cloudfront.net/connect_latest/v4/bin/ibm-aspera-connect-3.11.1.58-linux-g2.12-64.tar.gz)
 5. Download and install QEMU.
 For details, see [Download QEMU](https://www.qemu.org/download/){: external}.
 For Windows systems, add the QEMU’s installed path in the system’s environment variable.

-## Step 2: Validate and prepare the VMware VMs
+## Step 2: Validate and prepare the VMs
 {: #step-2-validate-prepare-vms}

 Make sure that your VM meets the minimum requirements listed in the [Before you begin](/docs/cloud-infrastructure?topic=cloud-infrastructure-migrating-vmware-vmdk-images-to-vpc#before-you-begin) section; however, for this step, the VM doesn't have to be in qcow2 format.
 The image conversion to qcow2 is covered in Step 3.